casfervi/corrosion_detection_and_classification_yolo/README.md

 **severe**), using a YOLO11 segmentation model fine-tuned on the Virginia Tech Corrosion Condition State dataset.

-The output of script is a file (image or video) with corrosion classification.
-In case of video, it also outputs a report with the seconds and occurences.
+The script outputs an image or video with corrosion classifications.
+For video files, it also generates a report containing the timestamps and detected corrosion occurrences.

 ## Dataset